Spark the Electric Jester 2: Development and release

-Like the first Spark the Electric Jester, Spark the Electric Jester 2 was created by Felipe Daneluz.
+Like the first Spark the Electric Jester game, Spark the Electric Jester 2 was created by Brazilian indie developer Felipe Daneluz.
 Development began after the 2017 release of its predecessor using Hedge Physics, an unofficial 3D Sonic the Hedgehog game engine made by Daneluz in Unity.
 He had begun to dabble in the creation of a 3D Sonic engine as he familiarized himself with Unity in college, believing that there were no similar publicly released engines at the time.
 Hedge Physics' release, assisted by programmer Héctor Barreiro-Cabrera, gave Daneluz the motivation to produce an original title utilizing the technology.
 Although a sequel to Spark the Electric Jester had not been planned, he chose to develop a game about Fark due to positive reception of the character.
 Daneluz also felt that fast-paced 3D platformers were scarce, in demand, and a type of game he wanted to create.
 Spark 2 was formally announced as Fark the Electric Jester on September 12, 2017, through a trailer published on Daneluz's YouTube channel.
 He decided on the final name of Spark the Electric Jester 2 because it was a direct sequel to the first game.

 Daneluz felt that a problem with Spark the Electric Jester was that enemies could easily be bypassed.
 While believing this issue was worse in Spark 2, Daneluz tried to incentivize enemy engagement through various rewards and the scoring system, likening the latter to that of the Sonic Adventure games.
 Besides Sonic the Hedgehog, Spark 2 was influenced by the Kirby and Mega Man series, as well as Metal Gear Rising: Revengeance.
 Daneluz developed the game mostly alone, being responsible for its 3D models, textures, levels, and, with some assistance, programming.
 The soundtrack was composed by the same musicians as Spark the Electric Jester: James Landino, Falk Au Yeong, Paul Bethers, Andy Tunstall, Funk Fiction (Pejman Roozbeh), and Michael Staple.
 Tunstall in particular also designed Astra and created artwork used in the game's menus.

-Spark 2 was released through Steam on May 16, 2019, and for the Xbox One on September 7, 2020.
+Spark 2 was released for Windows via Steam on May 16, 2019, and for the Xbox One on September 7, 2020.
+It was published under Daneluz’s developer name, Feperd Games.
 Daneluz submitted the game to Nintendo for a Nintendo Switch release but was turned down, which he speculated was because of his geographical location, Brazil.